 For clothes, stick to dark colours as hair will not show up on them so much and neither will stains from products.
 Salons are usually pretty relaxed on what types of clothing you wear as long as there’s no underwear or bras on display.
 You should check the salon’s uniform policy beforehand, but jeans should be allowed.
 Your best bet for looking good is to dress in neutral colours, the darker the better, accessorize with a really nice pair of shoes and a cool necklace or earrings (nothing on wrists, obviously cause it gets in the way of using your hands precisely).
-Make the most effort on your hair and make-up though as this is what customers and other staff will be judging most.posted almost 4 years ago
+Make the most effort on your hair and make-up though as this is what customers and other staff will be judging most.posted about 4 years ago

 Thanks splashofcolour, you are right.

 I have been volunteering at the salon I plan to work at and understand their requirements about clothes.
 They are pretty much anything neat and tidy.
 However I do not want to be given less opportunities due to my lack of fashion sense.
 I just feel like if I do not look like I know what is going on, I would not be given the opportunity to do hair… urm, hope you understand what I mean.

 My hair is short at the moment and coloured by the salon.
 Nothing much I could do with it as it is not tying length yet.
 I want to accessorize more as you mention, didn’t think of that, thanks!